kyma-project/kyma/docs/deep-dive/01-dd-create-inline-function-serverless.md

     export NAMESPACE={FUNCTION_NAMESPACE}
     ```

-2. Create a local development workspace
+2. Create your local development workspace.

-    Create a new folder to keep function's code and configuration in one place.
+    a.
+Create a new folder to keep Function's code and configuration in one place.

     ```bash
+    mkdir {FOLDER_NAME}
-    mkdir my-function // Call it whatever you want cd my-function
+    cd my-function
     ```

-    Create an inital scaffolding using dedicated CLI command.
+    b.
+Create initial scaffolding for the Function using the dedicated CLI command.

     ```bash
     kyma init function --name $NAME --namespace $NAMESPACE
     ```

-3. Code & Configure.
+3. Code and configure.

     Open the workspace in your favorite IDE.
-If you have VS Code installed just call the following from the terminal in your workspace folder
+If you have Visual Stdio Code installed, run the following command from the terminal in your workspace folder:

     ```bash
     code .
     ```

-    Its time to inspect the code & config.yaml.
-Feel free to adjust the "hello world" sample code
+    It's time to inspect the code and the `config.yaml` file.
+Feel free to adjust the "Hello World" sample code.

-4. Deploy & Verify
+4. Deploy and verify.

-    Call the apply command from the workspace folder.
-It will build the container and run it on the kyma runtime pointed by your current kubeconfig.
+    a.
+Call the `apply` command from the workspace folder.
+It will build the container and run it on the Kyma runtime pointed by your current KUBECONFIG file.

       ```bash
       kyma apply function
       ```

-    Check if your Function was created successfully
+    b.
+Check if your Function was created successfully.

       ```bash
       kubectl get functions $NAME -n $NAMESPACE
       ```

     You should get a result similar to the following example: